phsmith/rundeck_exporter/examples/grafana/README.md

 ## Rundeck Exporter Grafana Dashboard - Detailed jobs
 The dashboard bellow includes some detailed information about jobs executions.

+The following parameters are required to make the dashboard works as in the image:
+- rundeck.projects.executions
+- rundeck.cpu.stats
+- rundeck.memory.stats

+Need to change the Grafana variable ```rundeck_host``` for the links to work as expected.

 [Dashboard JSON file](rundeck-exporter-job-detailed.json)